H-Y-H-Y-H/SelfSimRobot/Readme.md

 # Fully_body_VSM

-bullet_test.py -- visualize the near 8 points in the pybullet env.

-rays_check.py -- provide the location of 8 points(near, far) in 42 degree camera view.

-visualize_bullet.py -- visualize the results of robot body estimation in the Pybullet simulation with the GUI interface.
+run visualize_bullet.py -- running the results of robot body prediction in real-time in the Pybullet simulation with the GUI interface.